8LWXpg/gpm/docs/type.md

 ## What is a package type?

-A package type decides how `gpm` install, update packages.
+A package type decides how `gpm` install and update packages.

 For example, a configuration file for a package type could look like this: